 There are 10 Councillors in total, 9 for Arborfield Ward and 1 for Arborfield Green Ward.
 The latter is an old name for a ward within Arborfield which has now been adopted as the name for the new development.
 The majority of the new development is actually in Barkham Parish but Arborfield Councillors are heavily involved in influencing the development and representing the needs of the parish in the planning decisions that are being taken.
 These 10 Councillors are representatives on any 2 of the 3 Committees: Planning, Parks and F&GP (Finance and General Purpose).
 The Parish Chairman and the Committee Chairs are all members of the Executive Committee.

 Committee Meetings are held on the 1st Tuesday of the month and full Council meetings are held on the 3rd Tuesday of the month except August and December.
-All meetings are open to the press and public except for Part II’s which are confidential i.e. discussion of salaries and commercially confidential prices in tenders.
+All meetings are open to the press and public except for the confidential section i.e. discussion of salaries and commercially confidential prices in tenders.
 The agenda for the meetings is published 3 working days in advance of the meeting date and displayed on this website and on the parish noticeboards.

-• Planning Committee – to review and comment on all planning applications made in the Parish and adjoining parishes and to make representation to Wokingham Borough on behalf of the community.
-The Planning committee works with independent planning consultants when required to formulate responses to Wokingham on complex applications.
+- Planning Working Group – to review and comment on all planning applications made in the Parish and adjoining parishes and to make representation to Wokingham Borough on behalf of the community.

 Annual Parish Forum – held annually between 1st March and 1st June, this is a meeting for the Parish, which is organised by the Council.
 This is held in an informal market stall type format in Arborfield Village Hall.
 For dates of the next APF please see this website or look for notices in the noticeboards.